-- A. Land Use, Zoning and Public Policy
+A. Land Use, Zoning and Public Policy

-- 1. Land Use
+1. Land Use

 - a.
-Existing Conditions

-- i.
-Mapping and a description of the Project site including description of any relevant easements or other rights of use by others.
-(Map 3: Land Use)
+Existing Conditions - Mapping and a description of the Project site including description of any relevant easements or other rights of use by others.
+(Map 3: Land Use) - ii.

-- ii.
 Using appropriate mapping and/or tables, identify and describe land uses and land use patterns within 1/2 mile of the Project site.

-- b.
-Potential Impacts

-- i.
+i.
 Compare the proposed Project with existing land uses within 1/2 mile of the Project site.

-- c.
-Mitigation Measures

-- i.
+i.
 Discuss and evaluate mitigation measures for any identified significant adverse impacts.

-- 2. Zoning
+2. Zoning

-- a.
+a.
 Existing Conditions

 - i.
-General description of the Special Business District (SB-O) zoning requirements including: use, lot and dimensional

-requirements; review and approval process; and applicable design or site plan standards.
+General description of the Special Business District (SB-O) zoning requirements including: use, lot and dimensional requirements; review and approval process; and applicable design or site plan standards. - ii.
+Using appropriate mapping and/or tables, identify and describe all zoning districts within 1/2 mile of the Project site (Map 4: Zoning).

-- Using appropriate mapping and/or tables, identify and describe all zoning districts within 1/2 mile of the Project site (Map 4: Zoning). - b.
-Potential Impacts - i.
-Discuss the compliance of the proposed Project with the SB-O regulations. - ii.
-Discuss relationship of the proposed SB-O zoning to adjacent zoning districts. - c.
-Mitigation Measures - i.
-Discuss and evaluate mitigation measures for all identified significant adverse impacts. - 3.
-Policy Documents - a.
-Existing Conditions - i.
-Review and analyze the goals and recommendations of the following documents as they relate to the Proposed Action: - Village/Town of Harrison 2013 Comprehensive Plan - Westchester County 2017 Airport Master Plan - b.
-Potential Impacts - i.
-Compare the consistency of the Proposed Action with the relevant policy documents listed above. - c.
-Mitigation Measures - i.
-Discuss and evaluate mitigation measures for all identified significant adverse impacts. - B. Community Character and Visual Impacts - 1.
-Existing Conditions - a.
-Using appropriate mapping and photographs, describe the visual and community character of the Project site and area for observers along roadways and from the following public vantage points: - Along Purchase Street; - Intersections of Purchase Street and Lake Street; Purchase Street and Tower Road; and Purchase Street and Oak Valley Lane.
-(Map 5: Visual Impact) - b.
-Visual resources within the vicinity of the Project site will be identified, and may include such landscape elements as water bodies, landmark structures and other cultural resources, parks, unique topographic or geologic features, and critical environmental areas, where applicable. - 2.
-Potential Impacts
+- i.
+Discuss the compliance of the proposed Project with the SB-O and other relevant zoning regulations. - ii.
+Discuss relationship of the proposed SB-O zoning to adjacent zoning districts.

+i.
+Discuss and evaluate mitigation measures for all identified significant adverse impacts.

+3. Policy Documents

+a.
+Existing Conditions

+- i.
+Review and analyze the goals and recommendations of the following documents as they relate to the Proposed Action: - Village/Town of Harrison 2013 Comprehensive Plan - Westchester County 2017 Airport Master Plan i.
+Compare the consistency of the Proposed Action with the relevant policy documents listed above.

+i.
+Discuss and evaluate mitigation measures for all identified significant adverse impacts.

+B. Community Character and Visual Impacts

 - a.
+Using appropriate mapping and photographs, describe the visual and community character of the Project site and area for observers along roadways and from the following public vantage points: - Along Purchase Street; - Between the Quaker Meeting House and the project site, along the stone wall (as depicted in Map 5: Visual Impact) - Intersections of Purchase Street and Lake Street; Purchase Street and Tower Road; and Purchase Street and Oak Valley Lane.
+(Map 5: Visual Impact)

+b.
+Visual resources within the vicinity of the Project site will be identified, and may include such landscape elements as water bodies, landmark structures and other cultural resources, parks, unique topographic or geologic features, and critical environmental areas, where applicable.

-Describe the proposed Project in relation to surrounding buildings and uses using the NYSDEC Program Policy, Assessing and Mitigating Visual Impacts, DEP-00-2 as a guideline. - b.
+- a.
+Describe the proposed Project in relation to surrounding buildings and uses using NYSDEC Program Policy, Assessing and Mitigating Visual Impacts, DEP-00-2 as a guideline. - b.
 Provide illustrative renderings and site sections of the proposed Project.
 Discuss at a level of detail appropriate for inclusion in the DEIS, the proposed materials and architectural design for the proposed structures on the Project site. - c.
-Illustrate visibility of the proposed Project from Purchase Street through common graphic design photographic simulations.
+Illustrate visibility of the proposed Project from Purchase Street, and between the Quaker Meeting House and the project site through common graphic design photographic simulations.
 Also include a sight line that distinguishes the existing visibility of the site compared to the visibility of the proposed Project from each direction depicted on Map 5. - d.
 Discuss at a level of detail appropriate for inclusion in the DEIS the proposed exterior lighting program, including typical light fixtures maximum foot candles, and how this complies with any applicable Town lighting standards.
 Any impacts on the neighboring properties will also be discussed. - e.
-Discuss any visual screening or other requirement by the Federal Aviation Administration associated with the proposed Project. - 3.
-Mitigation Measures - a.
-Discuss and evaluate mitigation measures for all identified significant adverse impacts. - C. Fiscal and Economic Impacts - 1.
-Existing Conditions - a.
-Describe the existing tax revenues generated by the Project site. - 2.
-Potential Impacts - a.
-Analyze the fiscal impact (taxes generated versus costs incurred) to the Town/Village of Harrison, the Harrison Central School District, Town/Village of Harrison's special districts, and Westchester County as a result of the proposed Project. - b.
-A summary and assessment of the impact to the proposed Project on the water rates for WJWW's customers. - c.
-Discuss addition of WJWW employees as a result of the proposed Project. - 3.
-Mitigation Measures - a.
-Discuss and evaluate mitigation measures for all identified significant adverse impacts. - D. Community Services - 1.
-Demographics - a.
-Existing Conditions
+Discuss any visual screening or other requirement by the Federal Aviation Administration associated with the proposed Project.

+- a.
+Mitigation measures for any identified significant adverse impacts may include additional screening and directional lighting. - b.
+Discuss and evaluate mitigation measures for all identified significant adverse impacts.